 - Less time and work needed for data management: Since the storage is managed by an external company, there is a smaller workload on your staff.

-- Less upfront cost: Typically, you need a larger initial investment for setting up an on-premises storage.
+- Less upfront cost: Typically, you need a larger initial investment for setting up on-premises storage.
 Cloud storage is instead less costly upfront and will usually be based on a monthly subscription payment.

 - Automatic regular backups: In a cloud-based storage system you don’t have to worry about backing up your data or losing local copies of files as the managing company will usually take care of regular backups.